⚠️ Important Disclaimer

 Why I Made the Switch

-My reference library for this job — the Haynes manuals and How to Restore Volkswagen Bus are all well worth having.
+My reference library for this job — the Haynes manuals and How to Restore Volkswagen Bus are invaluable for understanding the fuel system before you start.

-John Muir's manual — written for the "compleat idiot," which is exactly what I am when it comes to some of this stuff.
+John Muir's manual — written for the "compleat idiot," which is exactly what I am when tackling fuel system work.

 What You'll Need